 There is a lot to do in FFXIV and when you start playing the game it’s easy to miss so much of the important stuff.
 Bookmark these so you don’t miss anything important.
 Level 15, for example, unlocks a ton of stuff including dyes, glamours, Hall of the Novice, etc.

 Aetherytes: Getting Around

 The big, blue crystals that you see in cities and towns are the fast travel system.
 As you explore more areas you unlock more of them.
 You’ll be able to set three favourite destinations (less expensive to travel to), one free one, and your home point.
-Generally I set my free one to my main city and the home one to wherever I’m currently questing.
-Once I’m at max I’ll set my home to the new main city, so (for instance) I currently have Limsa as my free one and Kugane as my home.
+Generally I set my free one to my main city (Limsa Lominsa), the favored destinations to the other capital cities and the home one to wherever I’m currently questing.
+Once I’m at max I’ll set my home to the new main city.

 At a certain level (I think it’s level 20) you’ll be able to choose a Free Company.
 There are three of them, and aside from PvP there really isn’t much of a difference between them.
 Choose one that you like the colours of, I suppose, because you can buy gear for each.

 Hall of the Novice